mdavis-xyz/mdavis.xyz/AWS/workload/README.md

 This is deployed with SAM.

-Deploy with `sam build && sam deploy --config-env dev --region ap-southeast-2`
+Deploy to dev with `sam build && sam deploy --config-env dev --region ap-southeast-2`

+And to prod with `--config-env prod`.